 Corn Potage

-- Wash 2 ears of corn and slice off the kernels in rows.
+- Wash 2 ears corn on the cob and slice off the kernels in rows.
 Cut the cores into thirds or quarters.

 - Add the kernels along with the other half of the salt and pepper, then turn the heat back on to low/medium-low.